baratraaj19/Find-Startups/README.md

 # Pitch Nest

-Pitch Nest is a modern web application built using Next.js, Tailwind CSS, and other powerful tools, designed to [describe the purpose or unique features of your app, e.g., "streamline pitch creation for startups"].
+Pitch Nest is a modern web application built using Next.js, Tailwind CSS, and other powerful tools, a platform designed to streamline pitch creation for startups, allowing users to pitch their startup ideas, vote for others' ideas, and potentially fund them in the future.

 ## Features